-The permanent registrar uses two transactions (register and reveal) to register a name.
-This is one fewer transaction than the interim registrar required.
+The registrar uses two transactions (commit and reveal) to register a name.

-Anyone can extend the expiry date of any existing name by paying the required fee, at any time.
+Anyone can add registration years to any existing name by paying the required fee, at any time.

 There is no maximum limitation of the renewal duration but there is a minimum renewal period of 28 days.